 In this blog post, we are looking to understand if a chapter becomes more successful if they host their first event within a certain period of time.
 To answer this question, the Bevy data team analyzed some anonymized data across a large number of community-led event communities.
 In this post, we’ll share some highlights from that analysis.

-The data for this analysis was pulled on Mar 17, 2022 and includes data from all Bevy customers.
-While looking at this data there has been a whole whirlwind of learnings and caveats as well as some great take-aways for how to improve data quality.
+The data for this analysis was pulled on April 21, 2022 and includes data from all Bevy customers.

 There are two main concepts we need to define when trying to understand this relationship: time to first event and success of a chapter.

 Days to First Event: The number of days between the creation date of the chapter and the first non-test event.

 This is the definition we used for “time to first event”.
 Another definition we considered was calculating days to the first event from the first chapter team member joining.
 However, chapter team member usage is not consistent across communities and some chapters hosted events before their first chapter team member joined.
 The definition using the chapter create date was the cleanest most consistently accurate definition when looking at the data.